-Schedule OI- Other Information (se Answer all questions ee instructions) Of what country or countries were you a citizen or na tional during the tax year?
-In what country did you claim residence for tax purpo ses during the tax year?

-Have you ever applied to be a green card holder (law ful permanent resident) of the United States? 🗌 Yes 🗌 No Were you ever: 1.
+Form orm 1040NR (2015) Page 5 Schedule OI - Other Information (see instructions) Answer all questions A Of what country or countries were you a citizen or national during the tax year? В In what country did you claim residence for tax purpo oses during the tax year? С Have you ever applied to be a green card holder (lawful permanent resident) of the United States?
+D Were you ever: 1.
 A U.S. citizen?
-If you answer "Yes" to (1) or (2), see Pub.
-519, chapt If you had a visa on the last day of the tax year, er ter your vise type.
-If you did not have a visa, ent ar your U.S. immigration status on the last day of the tax year. in your not type.
-It you Have you ever changed your visa type (nonimmigran t status) or LLS imminiativ no status?
-If you answered "Yes," indicate the date and nature ( List all dates you entered and left the United States of luring 2015 (see instruction ns).
-Note: If you are a resident of Canada or Mexico AND commute to work in the U United States at frequent check the box for Canada or Mexico and skip to it · · · 🗋 Canada Mexico Date entered United States Date departed United States mm/dd/vy mm/dd/vy ites Dat e entered United States [mm/dd/yy Date departed United States mm/dd/yy пподоуу пплаауу пплодуу Give number of days (including vacation, nonworkda 2013 , 2014 States during: Did you file a U.S. income tax return for any prior yea If "Yes," give the latest year and form number you file ad► Tes Are you filing a return for a truct?
-Are you filing a return for a trust? under the grantor trust ru les, make a distribution or loan to a U.S. person, or receive a contribution from a U.S. pe rson? · · · ·  Yes 🗌 No Did you receive total compensation of \$250,000 or m ore during the tax year? 🗆 Yes 🗆 No If "Yes," did you use an alternative method to determ ine the source of this com pensation? 🗌 Yes 🗌 No Income Exempt from Tax-If you are claiming exem reaty with a foreign country, complete (1) through (3) below.
-See 1.
-Enter the name of the country, the applicable tax rs you claimed the treaty benefit, and the amount of exempt income in the (a) Country (b) Tax treaty article (c) Number of months claimed in prior tax years (d) Amount of exempt income in current tax year , - 1 1
+E If you had a visa on the last day of the tax year, er immigration status on the last day of the tax year. nter your visa type.
+If you did not have a visa, ente er your U.S. F Have you ever changed your visa type (nonimmigrant If you answered "Yes," indicate the date and nature of t status) or U.S. immigration f the change. on status?
+Yes No G List all dates you entered and left the United States of Note: If you are a resident of Canada or Mexico AND check the box for Canada or Mexico and skip to ite commute to work in the U United States at frequent i ntervals, ☐ Mexico Date entered United States Date departed United States mm/dd/yy Dates e entered United States E mm/dd/yy Date departed United States mm/dd/yy \dashv \vdash н Give number of days (including vacation, nonworkdays, and partial days) you were present in the United States during: 2013 , and 2015 . ı Did you file a U.S. income tax return for any prior year?
+J Are you filing a return for a trust?
+K Did you receive total compensation of \$250,000 or m If "Yes," did you use an alternative method to determ L Income Exempt from Tax-If you are claiming exemption from income tax under a U.S. income tax treaty with a foreign country, complete (1) through (3) below.
+See Pub.
+901 for more information on tax treaties.
+1. Enter the name of the country, the applicable tax treaty article, the number of months in prior years you claimed the treaty benefit, and the amount of exempt income in the columns below.
+Attach Form 8833 if required (see instructions). (a) Country (b) Tax treaty article (c) Number of months claimed in prior tax years (d) Amount of exempt 1 (e) Total.

-Total.
 Enter this amount on Form 1040NR, line 22.
-D 2.
-Were you subject to tax in a foreign country on an Yes No
+D Were you subject to tax in a foreign country on an Are you claiming treaty benefits pursuant to a Cor npetent Authority determin nation?
+Yes No If "Yes," attach a copy of the Competent Authority determination letter to yo ur return.
+Form 1040NR (2015)